 - You will need to get consent for the use of data by the individual.
 The individual will now need to ‘opt in’ to agreeing, whereas before ignoring the ‘opt out’ button automatically meant agreeing.
 Additionally, the data previously collected without this new term in the GDPR cannot be used.

 It is true to say that this regulation has the biggest affect on businesses with more than 250 employees, however small businesses with under 250 employees are not exempt from the regulation.
 If your small business deals with any of the following data, then you must also abide by the rules of GDPR: health data, information on racial ethnic origin, political affiliations, religious beliefs, sexual orientation and genetic and biometric data.

 You may be thinking, what about Brexit?
 Surely because we are leaving the EU, we don’t need to comply with EU rules and regulations?
 Fortunately or unfortunately, depending on your outlook, GDPR is coming and it looks like it is here to stay.
 Although the UK is leaving the EU, and the Brexit negotiations are still taking place, there is no indication that GDPR will no longer apply.
 Not to mention the fact that when the regulation actually comes into effect, the UK will still be part of the EU.
 Additionally, GDPR affects any company which has EU citizens as clients, so even when we are no longer part of the EU it could well still affect your business if you have international clients.

 With under a year until GDPR comes into effect, businesses need to do all they can to prepare themselves.
-As business owner, you must find out how it will affect your business specifically and what you can do avoid the very harsh consequences.
+As a business owner, you must find out how it will affect your business specifically.
+This will help you analyse what you can do to avoid the very harsh consequences.